Donitzo/wad-together/README.md

 ### [Try the editor right now at Github Pages](https://donitzo.github.io/wad-together/)

+**Note:** Do not upload sensitive map data to online rooms.
+Rooms are offline by default, anyone who joins an online room receives a copy.

 ## Project Overview

 WAD Together is an experimental Doom map editor that runs entirely in your web browser.
 It includes a 2D editing view, a real-time 3D preview, and support for most popular Doom ports.